MaleficCompose/MaleficEngine/README.md

 ## Overview

-MaleficEngine provides a set of factories and annotations to create composable functions efficiently.
-It includes custom factories like `TextFactory`, `ButtonFactory`, `BoxFactory`, and more, which help structure your UI components.
-These factories can be customized using the provided methods and properties.
+### Factories

+Factories in MaleficEngine are designed to simplify the creation of composable functions.
+Each factory is a customizable blueprint for a specific UI component, providing a structured way to define, configure, and render composables.

-### ComposableFactory Interface
+#### ComposableFactory Interface

-The `ComposableFactory` interface is a key component in MaleficEngine.
-It defines a contract for creating composable functions, which are the building blocks of Jetpack Compose UI components.
+The `ComposableFactory` interface is the foundation for all factories.
+It defines a contract for creating composable functions.

 ```kotlin
 interface ComposableFactory {